 That’s why it’s important to go a bit deeper with your measurement.
 You need to ensure that you have the appropriate technology installed to track what you’re doing and whether your efforts are delivering.
-Google Analytics is the primary measurement tool but other services like Mixpanel and Kissmetrics can also be beneficial.
+Google Analytics is the primary measurement tool but other services like Mixpanel, Kissmetrics or Voluum can also be beneficial.

 But it’s not enough to have the right technology installed.
 You also need to ensure that you’re tracking the right things.
 If your industry relies heavily on generating leads, it’s likely worth measuring the entire funnel between page visits, lead generation and closed deals.
 Once you’ve established this as a focus, you can start measuring which lead magnets, articles, ebooks and infographics are converting at the highest level and what role each type plays in your content mix.